DataRootUniversity/ds-fundamentals/docker-flask-project/DOC.md

 db.init_app(app)
 ```
-Now let's add some data to the table.
+Now let's test how it works adding some data to the table.
 We need to use `app.app_context()` to do this:
 ```python
 from flask import Flask
 from flask_sqlalchemy import SQLAlchemy